1 trade Yankees must make amid Giancarlo Stanton injury concerns

 Beeter has struck out a third of the batters he's faced in the minors.
 If relief work gets him to reach back more on his fastball and further weaponize his slider, he can be an elite multi-inning bullpen option.

 The Yankees still may need to offer more, and if they do, second baseman Roc Riggio in high-A ball has some promise.
-He only hit .221 in 104 games last year, but almost half of his hits went for extra bases and he swiped an additional 27 bags.
+He only hit .221 in 104 games last year, but almost half of his hits went for extra bases, and he swiped 27 bags as well.

 MLB.com compared him to Dustin Pedroia as a diminutive infielder with the strength to hit 20 home runs and speed to wreak havoc on the bases.